khaiowo/Thalindor/Legends & Prophecies in Elyndros 1e73e8a5a27e80a0b14bde8e50e67976.md

 7. The Sigil's Last Echo
 A prophecy held in hushed tones by the Shardbound Covenant.
 It foretells the day when a living prison of forbidden spells—Auri of the Living Sigil—shall either break or be broken.
 When that happens, reality itself may tear.
 Key Players: Auri, a spellwright prodigy whose body became a prison of forbidden spells, never broken.
 Her existence is both a miracle and a curse, bound by sigils she carved into herself.
-Impact: The resulting chaos could erase or reshape the arcane foundations of Elyndros.
+Impact: The resulting chaos could erase or reshape the arcane foundations of Thalindor.

 ---
 8. The Word That Ends Worlds